5 Stellar Liveaboard Diving Destinations (And the Ships to Carry You There)

 5. The Maldives

 These five mysterious and beautiful places are among the top five liveaboard dive sites in the world.
-They are full of fish, fantasy, and the romance of the seas.
+They're full of fish, fantasy and the romance of the seas.
 If you dream of seeing stingrays and gentle giant tiger sharks with your own eyes, don't miss one of these amazing liveaboard diving destinations!